rossbruniges/accessibility-bootcamp/outline.md

 ## How accessibility?

-What is the best way to discover if a website is inaccessible or not?

-* testing tools
-  * tenon
+### How do people with a disability use the internet?

+Follow on from the examples above.

+Introduce the notion of AT (Assitive Technology)

+* sits on-top of a browser and provides additional functionality
-  * browser extensions
+* browser/OS extensions
-  * OS screen readers
+* custom stylesheets
-* web accessibility !== a tick box exercise
+* using the web without a mouse
-* user sessions with real users
-* audits from accessibility experts

 ### Interactive Activity(ies)